-Mired in crises, Lebanese begin voting for new parliament
+Mired in collapse, Lebanese vote for new parliament

 The vote this year comes as a powerful Sunni leader, former Prime Minister Saad Hariri, suspended his work in politics.
 Some have warned this may help Hezbollah’s Sunni allies to win more seats.

+Sitting on a plastic chair outside a polling station, Shtouni said the main reason he voted for a Hezbollah-led alliance is “because my vote will be against normalization with Israel.”
+He noted recent agreements between Israel and Gulf Arab countries.

+“The elections in Lebanon today are not local elections.
+They are international elections,” he said, referring to the political battle between Iran-backed groups and pro-West factions.

-After the election results are out, the government of Prime Minister Najib Mikati will become a caretaker Cabinet until the president calls for consultations with the new parliament members, who choose the next premier.
+After the election results are out, the government of Prime Minister Najib Mikati will become a caretaker Cabinet until the president calls for consultations with the new parliament members, who will choose the next premier.

 The new parliament will also elect a new head of state after President Michel Aoun’s six-year term expires at the end of October.